 How to get there: Visitors can take the Causeway to the heart of Wrightsville Beach, and can look for parking at the following locations.
 (Note that the parking can fill up fast in the summer months – especially on weekends – so arriving early is key.)

-- Salisbury Street Parking Lots (close to Johnny Mercer's Pier)
+- East & West Salisbury Street Parking Lots (next to Johnny Mercer's Pier)

 - North Lumina Parking Lot

-- North Wrightsville Beach Parking Lot (close to Shell Island)
+- North Wrightsville Beach Parking Lot (next to Shell Island)

-- Wynn Plaza Parking Lot – (corner of Waynick Blvd and Causeway Dr.)
+- Wynn Plaza Parking Lot - at the corner of Waynick Blvd and Causeway Dr.

-- Moore's Inlet Parking Lot – (next to the Holiday Inn)
+- Moore's Inlet Parking Lot - beside the Holiday Inn

 One of the busiest towns along the Cape Fear area, Carolina Beach is a great destination because of its wide variety of shorelines.
 Visitors who like crowds and activity can head to the Carolina Beach Boardwalk – one of the most popular attractions in the area - while visitors who prefer a quieter setting can head north to the undeveloped Freeman Park, which is accessible by 4WD vehicle and which is completely undeveloped.
 Miles of pretty beaches are available in between, and the town also has an on-site fishing pier – the Carolina Beach Fishing Pier – which is ideal for anglers.